vmware-tanzu/helm-charts/charts/velero/README.md

 #### Using Helm 2

-We're no longer support Helm v2 since it's deprecated in November 2020.
+We're no longer supporting Helm v2 since it was deprecated in November 2020.

 ##### Upgrade the configuration